PAVAN-221/IOT-CLOUD/README.md

 The new CEO, Adam Selipsky’s, approach to tapping the cloud market differs from that of his predecessor, Andy Jassy.
 Selipsky’s strategy involves expanding AWS’ offerings beyond general-purpose cloud technologies into industry- and use-case-specific services.
 IoT is a key area of focus, as can be ascertained from the recent series of IoT-specific releases and his statements.

-> *“We are going to work aggressively on ‘internet of things’ solutions, on ML solutions and these horizontal use cases and applications as well as bundle it together in ways that are attractive to solving customer problems.”*
+> *“We are going to work aggressively on ‘internet of things’ solutions, on ML solutions and these horizontal use cases and applications as well as bundle it together in ways that are attractive to solving customer problems.”*<br/>
 **Adam Selipsky, CEO at AWS, 28 November 2021, to Silicon Angle**

 > *“We’re building ever more powerful capabilities, pushing the edge of the cloud to new places with things like 5G and IoT.
 We’re driving towards seamless integration of data, analytics and machine learning that will be transformative.
 We’re tailoring services and applications to specific customer use cases and industries.
-The possibilities there are endless.”*
+The possibilities there are endless.”*<br/>
 **Adam Selipsky, CEO at AWS, at AWS re:Invent 2021**

 ## AWS IoT in action: